szubertpiotrek/autonomous-underwater-vehicle/README.md

 	git push origin master

-7. Make Pull Request on Github.
+7. Make Pull Request on Github and compare your repo with "main".

 8. Repeat steps from 4 to 7 everytime you want to contribute to this "main" repo.